Steps to victory program

-Everyone should know Psychiatric conditions that are commonly presented among addicts and alcoholics include depression, anxiety, PTSD, eating disorders and much more…
+Everyone should know Psychiatric conditions that are commonly presented among addicts and alcoholics which includes depression, anxiety, PTSD, eating disorders and much more…

 Through professional and/or pastoral counseling this empowers our partners from all walks of life to reach down deep into their personal experiences and apply God’s love and healing power to their emotional and spiritual wounds.